hossain434/Oracle_Cloud/README.md

 (So nginx is rinning on docker!)

 11.	curl http://publicIPAddress:3457

-12. Setup webserver (This is not in docker): https://scriptingmysql.wordpress.com/2019/11/19/oracles-always-free-cloud-instance-adding-a-web-server-to-your-free-mysql-compute-instance-with-zero-monthly-charges/ sudo yum install httpd -y sudo apachectl start sudo systemctl enable httpd
+12. Setup Apache HTTP Server(This is not in docker): https://scriptingmysql.wordpress.com/2019/11/19/oracles-always-free-cloud-instance-adding-a-web-server-to-your-free-mysql-compute-instance-with-zero-monthly-charges/ sudo yum install httpd -y sudo apachectl start sudo systemctl enable httpd